 Students who major in Biochemistry and Molecular Biology are required to take two semesters of independent research: BCMB 4960R and BCMB 4970R, each 4 hr credit.
 Honors students may elect to complete BCMB 4990H as an Honors Thesis.
 BCMB 4960R requires little or no previous laboratory experience, but either BCMB 3100 or BCMB 4010 is recommended as a pre- or co-requisite.
 For instructions on how to properly approach faculty, click here.

-For further information, see course description for Spring/Summer 2019 or Fall 2019.
+For further information, see course description for Spring/Summer 2020.

 VIP–Team Based Research:

 In place of BCMB 4960/70, BMB majors may apply to the Vertically Integrated Program (VIP@UGA; updated January 2018).
 The overarching goal of VIP is for students to engage in team-based research in faculty labs in collaboration with other undergraduate researchers, faculty mentors, and other scientists such as graduate students, postdoctoral associates, and faculty collaborators.
 Students can find more information and apply to join a team through the website VIP@UGA.
 Please view the tabs on this page and email Dr. Erin Dolan (email@example.com) for further information.